 A picture-postcard Irish destination found on the banks of the River Nore, Kilkenny has all the charm and history you could ask for.
 An ancient setting, with its castle and cathedral, it is home to many equally ancient pubs, where good craic and good live music are assured.
 Kilkenny also has a great selection of restaurants to choose from.
 The Medieval Mile, connecting the 13th century St. Canice's Cathedral and the 12th century Kilkenny Castle, lets you chart a journey through the city while exploring its beginnings.

 Getting to Kilkenny Tourist Office.
-Head for Market Cross carpark.
-Turn write at the main exit and walk straight down Parliament Street, then continue straight onto High Street.
+Head for Market Cross car park.
+Turn right at the main exit and walk straight down Parliament Street, then continue straight onto High Street.
 In three-minutes, you will reach Kilkenny Tourist Office.